Martin McHugh (bowls): World Championships

-McHugh has competed in four World Bowls Championships in 2000, 2008, 2012 and 2016.
+McHugh competed in five successive World Bowls Championships in 2000, 2008, 2012 and 2016 and 2023.
 He won a triples bronze medal in the 2000 World Outdoor Bowls Championship and in 2016, was part of the combined Irish fours team with Simon Martin, Neil Mulholland and Ian McClure that won a bronze medal in Christchurch.
-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, he was selected as part of the team to represent Ireland at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In the triples with Ian McClure and Stuart Bennett, he won the bronze medal.
+He then won a second bronze medal in the fours event (partnering McClure, Bennett and Adam McKeown) after winning their group but losing to Australia in the semi final.

 Commonwealth Games

 McHugh has also competed in seven Commonwealth Games in 1998 and 2002, 2006, 2010, 2014, 2018 and 2022.
 He won a fours gold medal at the 1998 Commonwealth Games.

 McHugh was selected for his sixth Games as part of the Northern Ireland team for the 2018 Commonwealth Games on the Gold Coast in Queensland.
-In 2022, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.
+In 2022 he was selected for his seventh Commonwealth Games, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.
 In the fours the team of Sam Barkley, Adam McKeown, Ian McClure and McHugh won the gold medal defeating India in the final.

+For the 2022 Commonwealth Games lawn bowler McHugh and boxer Michaela Walsh were the delegation's flagbearers during the opening ceremony.
+The Games were Northern Ireland's most successful, with them having won their highest number of gold medals, joint highest number of silver medals, and their most medals overall.

 National

-He has been capped 91 times by Ireland.
+He has been capped 107 times by Ireland.

 He is the winner of eighteen senior titles at the Irish National Bowls Championships.
 He has won six singles and went undefeated for four years winning in 2003, 2004, 2005 and 2006, the other two wins came in 2013 and 2015.
 In addition to the six singles he has won six pairs (five with Barry Browne 2002, 2005, 2006, 2013, 2014) and (one with Sam Barkley 2021), two triples (2016, 2017), two fours (1996 & 2005) and two junior titles.